ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/introduction/web-standards.md

 ## Import Maps

-During local development, Greenwood loads all assets from your browser unbundled, serving the content right off disk. [**Import maps**](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap) allow bare specifiers typically found when referencing packages from npm, to work natively in the browser.
-When installing a package as a **dependency** in your _package.json_, Greenwood will walk your dependencies and all their dependencies, to build up a map to be injected into the `<head>` of your HTML.
+During local development, Greenwood serves all resources to your browser unbundled right off disk using efficient [E-Tag caching](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag). [**Import Maps**](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap) allow bare specifiers for ESM compatible packages installed from npm to work natively in the browser.
+When Greenwood sees a package in the **dependency** field of your _package.json_, Greenwood will walk all your dependencies and build up an import map to be injected into the `<head>` of your HTML automatically, in conjunction with Greenwood's dev server.

-This is a sample of an import map that would be generated after having installed the **lit** package:
+Below is a sample of an import map that would be generated after having installed the **lit** package:

 ```html
 <html>